 The children also take part in a ‘mile-a-day’ running activity to help develop fitness and stamina.
 Children are also encouraged to be active at break times, with a range of equipment offered.
-Sport’s Leaders take responsibility for the provision of equipment, as well as leading small group games or activities.
+Sports Leaders take responsibility for the provision of equipment, as well as leading small group games or activities.

-In order for children to participate in competitions at varying levels, the whole school take part in termly intra-competitions, including Sports Day.
+In order for children to participate in competitions at varying levels, the whole school take part in intra-competitions, including Sports Day.
 The school is also linked to the Ivybridge Community College Sports Partnership which offers children opportunities to compete in a wide range of sporting competitions up to Level 3 (County level).

 In KS2, pupils are provided with the opportunity to attend off-site residential trips, taking part in a range of adventurous activities such as climbing, abseiling and orienteering.

 By the end of each key stage, pupils are expected to know, apply and understand the skills and processes specified in the relevant programme of study.
 At Newton Ferrers, teachers use the first session of each unit to informally assess children’s skills and understanding, and adapt planning as needed.
 At the end of each unit, we use summative assessment to determine children’s progress and inform teachers’ planning of next steps.
 Videos and photographs are used as a way to assess progress, and these are used with the children, as well as by teachers and subject leaders.
-Each part of the PE curriculum is reviewed on a termly basis by the subject leader.